milindchavan12/aks/README.md

 ### 4. nodes
 - Node is machine (linux) that is added to the kubernetes cluster.
-- Master node is the Brain of Kubernetes while Worker nodes (minions) do the real work
+- Master node is the Brain of Kubernetes while Worker nodes (minions) do the real work.

+### 5. Networks
+- All containers in pod share a Node's network
+- All nodes in Kubernetes cluster are expected to be connected to each and share a private cluster-wide network.

+### 6. Controllers
+?

+### 7. ReplicaSet
+- A ReplicaSet is associated with Pod and indicates how many pod should be running within cluster.
+- A ReplicaSrt implies a controller that atches the ongoing state.

+### 8. Deployments
+- Most recommended way to run code on kubernetes is via Deployments.

+### 9. Services
+- Service is Kubernetes Resource used ot provide an abstraction through to your pods agnostic of the specific instance that are running.
+- Emulates the software load balancer within kubernetes.

 ### Building the docker image
 `